Skip to main content

 Customize comparison operator suggestions

 With the autoSuggestions prop set to true, relevant operator suggestions are automatically added to the list of suggestions.
 You can customize those by omitting autoSuggestions and using the returned autoSuggestions in the onSuggest callback.
+The onSuggest callback provides all the information you need to determine which suggestions to show.

 CodeSandbox